 What a year was 2011 for social media and marketing!
 Things moved at the speed of light, right?
 I watched and experienced first-hand the marketing and social media landscape change, consolidate, focus, develop and evolve all at the same time.

 As I’ve said before, social media needs to be INTEGRATED into your overarching marketing plan.
 It’s not the magic pill.
 It’s not the hard sale, it’s the soft sell.
 It’s not going to blast your sales from $0 to $10,000 overnight.
 But social media is a powerful marketing tool that must be used in your marketing tactics today.
-And other important marketing tactics must not be ignored either.
+And other important marketing tactics must not be ignored either, one such tactic is sending group texts, this is a quick and easy way to contact multiple existing and potential customers who aren’t among those who use social media.

 So here are my 8 marketing trends to implement in your 2012 marketing plan.
 I think these marketing trends are a must for your SMB this year, following how the landscape “ended” in 2011 and are going to be very powerful in 2012.
 You need to be implementing them in your business to differentiate yourself from the competition and achieve the success you are looking for.